top of page

 I Pet.
 5:10 What will the Lord do if we trust Him in suffering?

 God has a plan and the most important part of that plan was to send His own Son to the cross to suffer and die for the salvation of our souls.
 Additionally, His plan is to bring us to Himself in glory.
+The more we identify with the Lord’s sufferings the more His comfort is made available to us in our own suffering.
+Phil.
+3:10 tells us why.
+Please copy this verse in the space below.

 How do we comfort each other in our grief without murmuring empty, obligatory words, or even harmful words?
 I immediately think of Job of the Old Testament who was descended on by the worst “comforters” ever.
 We should all read the book of Job on a regular basis to remind ourselves how not to comfort.
 Most importantly, however, Job gives us one of the most concise insights on the character of God spoken by God, himself.
 Also, Job’s response to God in humility and trust is our example in all situations.

 As we recall, Job lost everything he owned and all his children in one day except his wife and his life.
-Immediately four friends travelled to his side with intentions of comfort.
+Immediately four friends travelled to his side with intentions to comfort.
 They were so overwhelmed by Job’s dire circumstance that they felt the need to distance themselves from whatever they perceived Job did to deserve his fate.
 For many days Job was hammered with their false conclusions until God intervened.
 Please read Job 16:1-5 where we see Job’s response to his friends.
 We must be diligent not to make assumptions about the trials of others.

 As believing women, how do we allow the Holy Spirit to move through us to comfort each other?
 First of all, this is His will.
 Please read I Thes.
 3:12-13 together with your group.